TheNexusAvenger/Nexus-LU-Launcher-Uchu-Docs/Client-Setup.md

 ![server-entry](images/no-selected-server-with-server.png)

-Once you are your server(s), press "Select" next to the server you want to play, then press "Play!".
+Once you add your server(s), press "Select" next to the server you want to play, then press main the "Play!" button after it turns blue.
 The client will open and you log in and start playing!

 ![ready-launcher](images/launcher-ready.png)